 - a. \$2,448,600 Support C2M and Related Applications Potentially longer wait time for solutions to be delivered to the end users and fewer incident resolutions per year.
-10% reduction in incident resolution because functional architects' capability will decrease by 40% and there will be 15% fewer fixes resolved each week. - Reduces the capability for training WSSC Water staff which will impact the Customer Service staff's effective use of the new release functions. - b. \$812,800 Voice and Contact Center Enhancements Reduce the number of enhancements done for the Voice and Contact Center.
-IT will work on implementing additional features in ServiceNow during FY 2022 to address some of the enhancements previously planned for FY 2023. - c. \$722,000 Application Purchases Limits the ability to purchase applications to support and enhance business functions. - d. \$192,900 Upgrade Firewall Although the budget to upgrade the firewall when the equipment is end of life will be reduced, there will be minimal impact to services.
-The functionality can be replicated by other tools that WSSC Water already owns. - e. \$164,200 Consultant for Financial Analysis and Contract Administration Reduces resources available to support financial analysis and contract administration functions in IT.
-However, IT is working on reorganizing the team and plans to utilize existing positions to help to meet the workload requirements for the IT Finance & Contract Administration Section. - f. \$139,600 Research and Advisory Services Research and advisory services for IT will be discontinued with the existing vendor; IT will pursue more cost-effective subscriptions for research and advisory services. - g. \$82,100 Computer Equipment Purchases Reduces the purchases of computer equipment and other related items.
+10% reduction in incident resolution because functional architects' capability will decrease by 40% and there will be 15% fewer fixes resolved each week. - Reduces the capability for training WSSC Water staff which will impact the Customer Service staff's effective use of the new release functions. - b. \$2,328,050 C2M Reductions to IT Based on the Commission's approved motion at the March 16, 2022 meeting to eliminate further enhancements to the C2M Billing System, the IT Budget can be reduced by.
+IT will still retain the capacity to operate and maintain the C2M system and respond to any critical defects that may occur over the next year. - c. \$812,800 Voice and Contact Center Enhancements Reduce the number of enhancements done for the Voice and Contact Center.
+IT will work on implementing additional features in ServiceNow during FY 2022 to address some of the enhancements previously planned for FY 2023. - d. \$722,000 Application Purchases Limits the ability to purchase applications to support and enhance business functions. - e. \$192,900 Upgrade Firewall Although the budget to upgrade the firewall when the equipment is end of life will be reduced, there will be minimal impact to services.
+The functionality can be replicated by other tools that WSSC Water already owns. - f. \$164,200 Consultant for Financial Analysis and Contract Administration Reduces resources available to support financial analysis and contract administration functions in IT.
+However, IT is working on reorganizing the team and plans to utilize existing positions to help to meet the workload requirements for the IT Finance & Contract Administration Section. - g. \$139,600 Research and Advisory Services Research and advisory services for IT will be discontinued with the existing vendor; IT will pursue more cost-effective subscriptions for research and advisory services. - h. \$82,100 Computer Equipment Purchases - Reduces the purchases of computer equipment and other related items.